zaidmukaddam/securityMobileApp/README.md

 | SHA-384 | 98       | 30       | 158      | 286      | 414      |
 | SHA-512 | 130      | N/A      | 126      | 254      | 382      |

-Since we are using **RSA 2048** with **SHA-256** then we only have 190 bytes as maximum size.
+Since I are using **RSA 2048** with **SHA-256** then I only have 190 bytes as maximum size.

-And if we take in concediration that **OAEP** padding takes 42 bytes, then the remaining is `148 bytes` :thinking:.
+And if I take in concediration that **OAEP** padding takes 42 bytes, then the remaining is `148 bytes` :thinking:.

-To solve the issue we had to make our message's size a multiple of `148` by adding extra spaces on the top right. then we divide the message in blocks of `148 bytes`, encrypt each of them and send the concatenated result. :sunglasses:
+To solve the issue I had to make our message's size a multiple of `148` by adding extra spaces on the top right. then I divide the message in blocks of `148 bytes`, encrypt each of them and send the concatenated result. :sunglasses:

-We also send the **size of an encrypted block** so the receiver can reverse the operation and get the message back.
+I also send the **size of an encrypted block** so the receiver can reverse the operation and get the message back.

 This is an example of a transmetter message: